werf/trdl/docs/_includes/reference/cli/trdl_set_default_channel.short.md

-set default channel for a managed repository
+set default channel for a registered repository